 The most dangerous roadways are urban arterial roads, which include multilane highways, freeways, and other roads that connect the urban interstate system.
 Urban arterial roads also have the highest traffic volumes of any road type.

-Rural arterial and rural local roads have the next highest fatality count despite smaller volumes of traffic than urban roads.
-The Interstate Highway System had the lowest number of fatalities, despite having the highest average speed limits.
-This is true regardless of whether the interstate roadway is in an urban or rural area.
+Urban collector and rural arterial roads have the next highest fatality count despite smaller volumes of traffic than urban roads.
+Rural freeways and expressways had the lowest number of fatalities, despite having higher than average speed limits.

 Crashes occurring during the daytime and nighttime increased at similar rates, up 11% and 12% respectively in 2021.
 Weekends and weekdays also had similar increases in crashes, up 11% and 10%.